open-source-tabletop/openfire/core-rules.md

 ## The Battlefield

 In order to play a game you are going to need a space to represent your battlefield, and usually some kind of terrain to fill it.
-Many games can be played on a kithen table though some can require a much larger space to be played, tables up to around 6ft by 4ft being about the largest commonly used.
-The terrain you need will obviously depend on the game you are playing for it's scale and style but should fill roughly 1/3 of your available space with large and small pieces.
+Many games can be played on a kitchen table though some can require a much larger space to be played, tables up to around 6ft by 4ft being about the largest commonly used.
+The terrain you need will obviously depend on the game you are playing for its scale and style but should fill roughly 1/3 of your available space with large and small pieces.

 ## Missions